What about overpopulation?

 A Catholic answer that is both Reasonable and Scientific

 The world is not overpopulated.
 After towing the ideological line on this issue for years The New York Times has finally changed their story.
 In fact, according to the CIA Factbook, many countries in the world are at below replacement fertility rates.
 This is science that works on math and has nothing to do with religion.
 The real problem is not too many people.
 The main causes of starvation and poverty are inequality in food distribution, bad economic policy, and war.
-There is enough food; greed and ideology to keep it out of the mouths of far too many people.
+There is enough food; greed and ideology keep it out of the mouths of far too many people.

 The Catholic position is compatible with good science.
 The argument of the "overpopulation" and "population control" movements are based upon ideology and now disproven scientific theory.